InsurUp/MongoFlow/README.md

 vault.Blogs.Add(blog1); // It doesn't save to the database yet vault.Blogs.Add(blog2)

-await vault.SaveChangesAsync(); // Saves all changes in a single transaction
+await vault.SaveAsync(); // Saves all changes in a single transaction
 ```

 ### Query Documents